 Ouachita is one of the few lakes where spear fishing is allowed.
 Generally spear fishing is allowed June 15-March 15.
 Check fishing regulations on the Arkansas Game and Fish website; www.agfc.com

 Walleye, Crappie, Catfish, Bass and Striper make their home in Lake Ouachita.
 Let one of Harbor's featured Ouachita Fishing Guides assist you with the best "hidey holes."
 We'll even cook up your catch!!
-For Ouachita’s best guides, call any three of our recommended guides: Jerry Bean at 501-282-6104, Chris Darby at 870-867-7822, or Mike Wurm at 501-622-7717.
+For Ouachita’s best guides, call one of our recommended guides: Chris Darby at 870-867-7822, or Mike Wurm at 501-622-7717.
 Our marina does sell fishing licenses!
+Click here for the latest fishing report.

 Enjoy swimming in our clean lake (pick an island beach as your outpost or one of the designated campground swimming areas) or swim in one of our three property swimming pools at the resort.
 You’ll also find recreational areas with good old fashioned "swimming holes," fed by cool clear underground springs, just a few minutes away.